Monthly Highlights for June 2024

 Alameda County Leaders Condemn Exclusion of Black and Jewish Jurors

-Helen Hutchinson, LWVC Area Director for Government, and member of LWV of Alameda County joined local leaders and other advocates at a press conference at the Alameda County Courthouse in Oakland on June 18 to demand resentencing in all death penalty cases.
+Helen Hutchison, LWVC Area Director for Government, and member of LWV of Alameda County joined local leaders and other advocates at a press conference at the Alameda County Courthouse in Oakland on June 18 to demand resentencing in all death penalty cases.
 This urgent call to action follows revelations that Black and Jewish residents have been systematically and unlawfully excluded from serving on capital juries in Alameda County for decades.
 Helen stated, “we are appalled and disgusted by these practices in the District Attorney’s office and we join with our allies in the call for resentencing and accountability.”
 Helen’s powerful representation of the League’s position made it clear that the League both advocates for the laws that prohibit this sort of discrimination and backs that up by standing strong against injustices as they occur.
 Read more about the rally here

 Photo Credit: David Greenwald, The Davis Vanguard